We have not found any instances of professional misconduct for this lawyer.

 Stephen Hébert is a New Orleans based attorney, defending cleints in criminal matters across Louisiana.

 Stephen gained invaluable experience while working in several different divisions within the Orleans Parish District Attorney’s Office.
-He ultimately managed the docket of three (3) different sections of Orleans Parish Criminal District Court as the Section Senior, handled cases in Calcasieu Parish and East Baton Rouge Parish as a special prosecutor, and tried a countless number of judge and jury trials.
-Prior to starting his private practice, Stephen also assisted Honorable Leon A. Cannizzaro, Jr. in reforming the policies and procedures for asset and bond forfeiture matters within the Orleans Parish District Attorney’s Office.
+He ultimately managed the docket of three different sections of Orleans Parish Criminal District Court as the Section Senior, handled cases in Calcasieu Parish and East Baton Rouge Parish as a special prosecutor, and tried a countless number of judge and jury trials.
+Prior to starting his private practice, Stephen also assisted the Honorable Leon A. Cannizzaro, Jr. in reforming the policies and procedures for asset and bond forfeiture matters within the Orleans Parish District Attorney’s Office.

-But, Stephen’s legal career has not been limited to criminal law.
-Stephen additionally acquired considerable civil litigation experience while working at King, LeBlanc & Bland, P.L.L.C., where he represented small and large businesses in various commercial, employment and maritime disputes.
+Yet, Stephen’s legal career has not been limited to criminal law.
+Stephen additionally acquired considerable civil litigation experience while working at King, LeBlanc & Bland, P.L.L.C., where he represented small and large businesses in complex commercial, employment and maritime disputes.
 Stephen continued to have tremendous success while at King, LeBlanc & Bland, P.L.L.C., trying cases in United States District Court for the Eastern District of Louisiana, enforcing maritime liens through seizure and judicial sale, and recovering Katrina-related business interruption insurance claims.

-Since starting his private practice, Hébert's outstanding work has been repeatedly recognized by Avvo (i.e.- rated Superb in 2012, 2013, 2014 & 2015), New Orleans Magazine (i.e.- named a Top Lawyer in Criminal Defense in 2012, 2014 & 2015; named a Top Lawyer in Personal Injury Litigation in 2013) and Super Lawyers Magazine (i.e.- named a Rising Star in 2012 & 2013; named a Super Lawyer in 2015).
-In addition, Hébert has received the peer review legal rating of AV (4.9 out of 5.0) from Martindale-Hubbell.
+Since starting his private practice, Stephen has represented clients in criminal matters across Louisiana, and his outstanding work has been repeatedly recognized by Avvo (i.e.- rated Superb in 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020; Client’s Choice Award in 2014, 2015, 2016, 2017, 2018 and 2019), New Orleans Magazine (i.e.- named a Top Lawyer in Criminal Defense in 2012, 2014, 2015 and 2017); named a Top Lawyer in Personal Injury Litigation in 2013) and Super Lawyers Magazine (i.e.- named a Rising Star in 2012 & 2013; named a Super Lawyer in 2015, 2016, 2017, 2018, 2019 and 2020).
+In addition, Stephen has maintained the peer review legal rating of AV-Preeminent (4.9 out of 5.0) from Martindale-Hubbell.

 Stephen is presently admitted to practice in all state and federal courts in Louisiana.
 While criminal defense comprises most of his practice, Stephen's current practice areas additionally include general civil litigation and personal injury (plaintiff).